 Students are billed directly by John Carroll for tuition at the standard JCU rate.
 All other costs are the responsibility of the student directly.

 John Carroll University currently offers its students several competitive scholarships to NUI Galway sponsored by the Mayo Society of Greater Cleveland.
-Please contact the Center for Global Education for more information, or download the scholarship application.
+Please contact the Center for Global Education for more information, or download the Galway Scholarship Application.
+The deadline to apply for the scholarship for Fall 2014 is March 15, 2014.

 Additional scholarships may be available from outside sources.
 Please see http://www.jcu.edu/global/study/funding.htm for additional information.